 Most practices are moving away from traditional braces and towards Invisalign, but they both serve the same purpose.
 The goal is to straighten and correct crooked teeth, as straighter teeth are often healthier and easier to take care of.
 Classic braces use metal and other materials to slowly tighten teeth back into place.
 Invisalign is less visible and slower acting, but still a very effective method to achieve the same goal.
 The procedure to have them put on can leave a little ache, but nothing too extreme.

 This is another way to repair damaged or chipped teeth.
 It involves a resin – a sort of plastic – that your dentists tints to match the natural shade of your teeth.
 It’s less invasive than some other methods, especially for smaller imperfections.
 Several layers are needed to really secure the resin, and a light is used to “dry” each layer.
 The spot is then polished and cleaned so it fits naturally into the tooth.
 It’s an easy procedure, but can take a little while.

-Dentures are usually associated with aging, but a lot of people may need dentures.
+Dentures are usually associated with ageing, but a lot of people may need dentures.
 They are meant to replace teeth in a natural way, and they’re typically removable.
 Fitting for dentures is very common, and it takes a while.
 In the end, it’s worth it to have a full set of working teeth again.

 Going to the dentist may be intimidating, but the best dentist will do their best to make you feel comfortable.
 Continue to read about the common procedures, and find out about what to expect.
 That way, when you sit down in the chair, you’re less likely to imagine intense pain.